Cheese and Potato Bread with Sage and Caramelised Onion

 Cool on a wire tray and eat as fresh as possible, or it does freeze very well.

-Click on our Cookery School Videos on the right for more bread recipes.
+Click on our Cookery School Video on this page for more bread recipes.

 Pre-heat the oven to gas mark 5, 375F, 190C.